Tloxipeuhca/node-flickr-sync/README.md

   * photos.excluded.forceToUseOnlyIncludedDirectories: boolean to only use the included directories ;
   * photos.remove duplicated : boolean to remove duplicated photos from same photoset ;
   * photos.tags : array of string with all tags to add to each photo in folder and subolders ;
-  * photos.trashAlbumName : name of the album who deleted photos are copied ;
+  * photos.trash : array of trash objects.
+Each object has two parameters 'type' and 'name' ;
   * photos.updateTags: boolean to update tags.

 ### Scope: current folder